egorvlgavr/ltr-utils/data-analysis/readme.md

 Apply only for training set.
 Show 2d or 3d scatter plot of training set column data.
 ### indexer.py
-Index training set to Solr.
+Index training set and click stream data to Solr.
 Use separate core for that.
 It's expected that core will be create by **bin\solr** script with default configs so Managed schema will be enabled.
 For initializing of fields use **add-fields.sh**.
 Other useful scripts is placed in **solr-scripts** folder.
 ## Information